Frequently asked questions (FAQs)

 1. Assign a topic pre-test online to every student in the class.

-1. The test will appear in the students’ online dashboard.
+• The test will appear in the Student Dashboard.

-3. The results will appear in the teacher dashboard and support the teacher in deciding the topic learning pathway (below, on or above level) for each student.
+• The results will appear in the Teacher Dashboard and support the teacher in deciding the topic learning pathway (below, on or above level) for each student.

 2. Students will then complete one or more of the following in their student workbook, depending on their learning pathway: guided practice, independent practice and extended practice.

 3. Students will have access to, and complete under teacher direction, further practice and consolidation activities.
-These are assigned to students, by their teacher, and will appear in a student’s online dashboard.
+These are assigned to students, by their teacher, and will appear in the Student Dashboard.

-• After topic teaching and student work has been completed, students complete the topic post-test assigned by the teacher in the student online dashboard.
+4. Students complete the topic post-test assigned by the teacher in the Student Dashboard after topic teaching and student work has been completed.
 The results of the post-test will confirm the learning that has happened and will assist teachers to plan next learning steps.

 • All pre- and post-test questions are designed to be completed digitally.
-The online tests use question types that allow us to gather information about a topic and provide teachers with detailed assessment reporting.
 When tests cannot be completed individually by students, teachers can project them on the board and complete questions with the whole class.
 Teachers can then explain different question types, model written answers where needed, and support students by walking around the class during the test.

-• Teachers can then mark the test and enter the results into Oxford Digital and assign an ability group.
+• Teachers can then mark the test and enter the results into Oxford Digital and assign students to a group.

 • If you find that this process isn't working for your class, please get in contact with us.

-• Extended for Year 8 means they have a really good understanding of the topic, right from the outset.
+• Extended for Year 8 means they have a very good understanding of the topic, right from the outset.
 We aren't publishing for Phase 4, so we (and you) consider that the 'extended' work is harder examples of the content, that is, breadth not extension.
+This content would be best suited for a student ‘above’ a Phase 3 topic.

 How would you recommend reporting on these levels in student reports?

-If the pre test for a year 7 shows they are working below, we teach them from the year 7 resources?
+If the pre-test for a year 7 student shows they are working below, do we teach them from the year 7 resources?

-• The Student Book and Lesson Plans follow a differentiated teaching approach, catering to students at their level of need.
+• Yes, the Student Book and Lesson Plans follow a differentiated teaching approach, catering to students at their level of need.
 If a student is working "below level", please refer to the Lesson Plans for that topic for teaching advice.
 The reporting levels are a suggestion only.

 Components of the Programme